 Although much press is given to the ‘tragedy of childhood autism’ it is life-long condition.
 Although autism affects individuals throughout the lifespan, only a small part of the growing investment in autism research, education, and best care practices is directed at problems faced by adults.
-The reality is that the majority of children with autism grow up to become adults who are left with significantly fewer resources and options.
+The reality is that the majority of children on the spectrum grow up to become adults who are left with significantly fewer resources and options.
 Because the nature of supports changes considerably as people with autism age, a greater variety of services and programs geared toward adults are needed to ensure a higher quality of life for people with autism as they age.